Last Updated on December 1, 2023 by Laura Teso

 Its name derives from the Latin words montis and regis, meaning mount of the king.
 Monteriggioni castle was build by Sienese people in the early 1200s.
 The purpose was obviously to defend their territory and to control the movements of the rival Firenze.

 It seems that there was once a moat all around the walls.
-But it was not filled with water.
-On the contrary, it was filled with coal and wood, ready to be burnt in case of siege.
+It did not contain water though.
+But coal and wood, ready to be burnt in case of siege.

 Dante quotes Monteriggioni in his Inferno (dating back to the beginning of 1300).
 He was very impressed by the height of the towers (once higher than now), that he compared them to the Hell’s giants.
 Here in Monteriggioni, Dante received the sad news of his banishment from Florence.